© Unofficial Royalty 2024

 October 12, 1837 – Death of Wilhelmine of Prussia, Queen of the Netherlands, wife of King Willem I of the Netherlands, at Noordeinde Palace in The Hague, the Netherlands; buried at Nieuwe Kerk in Delft, the Netherlands

 In 1791, Wilhelmine married her first cousin Prince Willem of Orange-Nassau, later King Willem I of the Netherlands, and the couple had four children.
 Wilhelmine was not successful in her role as Queen.
 While she still contributed generously to charities, her subjects thought her cold and distant as she only came in contact with family and her court ladies.
-In the areas that are now modern-day Belgium, Wilhelmine was ridiculed for her old-fashioned German style of dress.
-In 1820 Wilhelmine’s health worsened and by 1829, she rarely appeared in public.
+In the now modern-day Belgium areas, Wilhelmine was ridiculed for her old-fashioned German style of dress.
+Wilhelmine’s health worsened in 1820 and by 1829, she rarely appeared in public.
 After a trip in the spring of 1837 to a grandson’s christening in Berlin, Wilhelmine was beyond exhaustion.
 She spent the summer at Het Loo Palace in Apeldoorn, Netherlands.
 On October 4, 1837, Wilhelmine and her husband traveled to Noordeinde Palace in The Hague.
-The trip greatly weakened Wilhelmine and once in The Hague, her condition worsened.
+The trip greatly weakened Wilhelmine and her condition worsened.
 Queen Wilhelmine died eight days later, at the age of 63, with her family at her bedside.

 Unofficial Royalty: Wilhelmine of Prussia, Queen of the Netherlands